3 Examples of formative assessments

 Tools like Nearpod can be used by teachers to facilitate this process and allow for the quick and easy collection of formative assessment data.
 In turn, this data can be used to make a variety of improvements and adjustments to their lessons.

-Here are three formative assessment examples for how teachers can begin using Nearpod to support activities and processes in their classrooms.
+Keep reading to explore three formative assessment examples for how teachers can begin using Nearpod to support activities and processes in their classrooms.
+If you’re interested in using these assessments and tips, sign up for Nearpod for free.

-One of the best ways to get started using formative assessments is to simply check in on how students are understanding a certain topic.
+One of the best ways to get started using formative assessments is to simply check in on how students understand a certain topic.

-Teachers can check for understanding with Nearpod by sending out polls, quizzes, Collaborate! boards, and open-ended discussion questions.
-As soon as students submit their responses, teachers will have an instant snapshot of their students’ understanding on a particular topic.
+Teachers can check for understanding with Nearpod by sending out Polls, Quizzes, Collaborate Board, Time to Climb, Open-ended questions, and Draw It‘s.
+As soon as students submit their responses, teachers will have an instant snapshot of their students’ understanding of a particular topic.

-Teachers are able to capture student thinking from all students within their class and teachers can even share out student responses to the rest of the class in order to promote discussions and correct misconceptions.
+Teachers are able to capture student thinking from all students within their class, and teachers can even share out student responses with the rest of the class in order to promote discussions and correct misconceptions.
 This can often be more beneficial than simply calling on a few students to share their responses.

 Jeff Krapels, an English teacher and technology mentor at Northern Valley Regional High School in New Jersey, explains how he uses Nearpod to check in on student understanding while teaching Romeo and Juliet: